Buying Term Life Insurance? Read This First!

 During the level period, your premium and death benefit remain fixed.

-When the level term period ends, your life insurance is still available with most companies as an annual renewable term.
+Once the level term period ends, your policy remains available as an annually renewable term with most life insurance companies.

 What happens to your term policy at the end of the term varies by company.
 Some companies keep the death benefit the same but increase your yearly premium.